dotnet/csharplang/proposals/low-level-struct-improvements.md

 > 2. The *safe-to-escape* contributed by all argument expressions
 > 3. When the return is a `ref struct` then *ref-safe-to-escape* contributed by all `ref` arguments

-We make a corresponding update to the analysis of initializer expressions to account for `ref` initializers:
-In addition *safe-to-escape* is no wider than the smallest of the *ref-safe-to-escape* of all `ref` arguments/operands of the object initializer expressions and the *safe-to-escape* of arguments/operands of the object initializer expressions, recursively, if initializers are present.
+For a `new` expression with initializers, the initializer expressions count as arguments (they contribute their *safe-to-escape*) and the `ref` initializer expressions count as `ref` arguments (they contribute their *ref-safe-to-escape*), recursively.

 ## Considerations
 There are considerations other parts of the development stack should consider when evaluating this feature.